-In Wednesday’s posting on The Gottman Relationship Blog, in which we shared a recent study out of UC Berkeley on the relationship between sleep and relationship conflict, we brought up the importance of cultivating good habits in self care, one of the most critical tools in maintaining healthy relationships.
-This weekend, we offer you a few of Dr. Gottman’s tips for goal-setting and stress management!
-We hope that the following lists will help you as you work to find balance and create a healthier lifestyle, both for yourself and for your relationship.
+This posting, which concerns a recent study out of UC Berkeley on the relationship between sleep and relationship conflict, notes the importance of cultivating good habits in self-care.
+It’s one of the most critical tools in maintaining healthy relationships.
+Here are a few of Dr. John Gottman’s tips for goal-setting and stress management.
+The following will help you as you work to find balance and create a healthier lifestyle, both for yourself and for your relationship.

 - Make your goals specific and measurable.
-Rather than telling your partner that you would like to talk more, suggest that you go on a date every other Saturday.
-Leave the kids with the babysitter and find some time for just the two of you.
+Rather than telling your partner that you would like to talk more, suggest a concrete activity that you can do together whether it’s going for a walk after dinner every time or playing board games every Sunday afternoon.

 - Think about the pros and cons of making healthy changes.
-If we stick with the example above, we could imagine that a pro would be the ability to feel closer to each other and relax (at a favorite dinner spot, on a jaunt through a beloved park, in a cozy cafe), and a con could be the price of the babysitter.
+If we stick with the examples above, you could imagine that a pro would be the ability to feel closer to each other and relax, and a con could be the planning around any care-taking responsibilities.

-- Break big goals into little ones!
-If you want to get in shape, don’t go crazy – this will only add to your stress.
-You know how much your butt is going to hurt after your first day running two hours on the treadmill.
+- Break big goals into little ones.
+If you want to get in shape, don’t overdo it.
+This will only add to your stress.
+You don’t want to strain yourself or cause an injury.
 Go slow.
 Start with smaller increments.
-Apply the treadmill example to everything.

-- Ask for support!
+- Ask for support.
 If you want to take care of yourself, remember the people closest to you—the ones you can count on.
-Call them if you want a boost of encouragement!
+Call them or set up a video chat if you want a boost of encouragement.

-- Anticipate obstacles and have a backup plan!
-If you take a moment to be honest with yourself and realize that your new self care plan might be as fleeting as a New Year’s Resolution, don’t feel defeated!
+- Anticipate obstacles and have a backup plan.
+If you realize that your new self-care plan might be as fleeting as a New Year’s Resolution, don’t feel defeated.
 You are in control.
 Imagine the difficulties you may face in accomplishing your goal.
-For example, if going on a run every morning is going to be unrealistic once your kid starts school, try to come up with a solution that you feel confident will work.
-Could you work out a carpool with other parents so you have more time to yourself?
-Could you run in the evenings?
+For example, if going on a run every morning is going to be unrealistic, try to come up with a solution that you feel confident will work.
+Perhaps start every Saturday morning and work your way up.

-- Make a daily plan and track your progress!
-Ask yourself the following questions frequently: What are my intentions today? (“I’ll go on a run tonight” or “I’ll stay away from the croissants at our staff meeting today” or “We’ll talk over dinner tonight, no more TV for a little while”)
+- Make a daily plan and track your progress.
+Ask yourself the following questions frequently: What are my intentions today? (“I’ll go on a run tonight” or “No more TV for a little while”)

-Remember that you can enjoy any of these stress-free activities with your partner!
-Here are a few more ideas for relaxing together – choose from the ones below or come up with your own, and you may learn more about each other in the process, strengthening your bond!
+You can set those goals together and enjoy stress-free activities as a couple.
+Here are a few more ideas for relaxing together.
+You likely know what you and your partner enjoy most so try some of these or make up your own.
+You may learn more about each other in the process, strengthening your bond.

 - Watch your favorite show together.